Jorge Polanco Preview, Player Props: Twins vs. Guardians

 - The pitching staff for the Guardians has a collective 8.1 K/9, the fourth-worst in MLB.

-- The Guardians have a 3.85 team ERA that ranks fourth among all league pitching staffs.
+- The Guardians have a 3.90 team ERA that ranks sixth across all MLB pitching staffs.

-- The Guardians give up the third-fewest home runs in baseball (137 total, one per game).
+- Guardians pitchers combine to surrender 140 home runs (1.1 per game), the fourth-fewest in the league.

-- The Guardians will send Curry (3-2) to the mound for his eighth start of the season.
-He is 3-2 with a 3.51 ERA and 53 strikeouts in 77 2/3 innings pitched.
+- Williams (1-5) gets the starting nod for the Guardians in his 13th start of the season.
+He's put together a 3.52 ERA in 64 2/3 innings pitched, with 68 strikeouts.

-- In his last appearance on Thursday against the Los Angeles Dodgers, the right-hander threw two innings, allowing three earned runs while surrendering five hits.
+- The righty's last time out came on Thursday against the Los Angeles Dodgers, when he threw 4 1/3 innings, surrendering five earned runs while giving up eight hits.

-- In 32 games this season, the 25-year-old has a 3.51 ERA and 6.2 strikeouts per nine innings, while giving up a batting average of .249 to his opponents.
+- In 12 games this season, the 24-year-old has amassed an ERA of 3.52, with 9.6 strikeouts per nine innings.
+Opponents are batting .235 against him.

 © 2023 Data Skrive.
 All rights reserved.